Estimated reading time: 4 minutes

 Marking the Columbia River’s convergence with the Pacific Ocean is a 125-foot concrete and steel tower standing atop a hill in Astoria, Oregon.
 At 600 feet above sea level, the column provides an unobstructed view of Mount Hood; the Pacific Ocean; the Columbia River; and the City of Astoria, Oregon.
 Equally impressive is the 500-foot spiral hand-painted frieze that depicts three significant events associated with the Oregon Territories’ founding.
 Standing atop the column offers a breathtaking 360-degree panoramic view, only seen after ascending 146 steps of a spiral staircase contained within the column.

 God, the architect of our world and lives, designed us to experience life, and Him, spiritually and with all our senses, to interact with Him as we interact with the world.
 But there are times where we feel adrift, alone, and seem to be dizzily walking in circles.
 We also experience beautiful life events filled with joy and happiness.
 Which ones do we remember?
 Life is hard, and the journey is difficult.
 Climbing life’s stairs is exhausting and dull when climbing alone, especially when the dark surrounds you.
 Have you walked into the light and onto the balcony, or are you stuck on the dreary stairs?
-How do we learn to see our lives through a different lens when we are climbing.
+We learn to see our lives through a different lens when climbing.
 We have to experience life and His creation as God the Architect designed.

-God desires and designed you for a relationship, to walk with you during the climb-your journey.
+God desires and designed you for a relationship, to walk with you during the climb.
 He sent his Son to provide you a living hope through the resurrection of Jesus Christ.
 It is an imperishable, undefiled, and unfading inheritance.
 (1 Pet.
 1:3-6) Sealed with the promised Holy Spirit.
 (Eph.
 1:13) Do you know him?
 If you do, don’t lose heart.

 The climb will pale and be forgotten, replaced with unspeakable joy because you will then see He was there for you.
 Always.